EHF EUROs in the future

 The competitive sports market provides organisers with the opportunity to be creative when it comes to the entertainment.
 The key to a successful EHF EURO is giving fans, sponsors, and players a once-in-a-lifetime experience in the venues and on TV.

+That requires that the entertainment on offer in the arena as well as all around the host city meets top-level standards.
 Partners and sponsors are interested in visibility – either through TV and LED advertising systems or via on-site activations.
 They want to create interaction with the fans and customers, and engage with them through promotional stands, corporate hospitality, or social and digital campaigns.

 So, each EHF EURO is so much more than what happens inside the arenas.
 The additional event experiences are a great way of attracting fans and ensure that they come back for more.
-This is a major consideration for organisers and includes entertainment, VIP and corporate hospitality opportunities, fan zones and promotional areas as well as entertainment, music and show elements around the matches

 With fans spread around the world, the EHF is putting a continued focus on enhancing its digital footprint and reaching more and more people in increasingly engaging and creative ways.